robotchickn1/SSSIHL_roadshow/README.md

     ![Clock Tree Synthesis - Final Output](./images/20.%20ctr_output.png)
 11. The next step: `run_routing` creates connections between the cells.
 Routing ensures that all the cells are properly connected and that the design meets specified requirements.
     ![Routing - Output](./images/21.%20routing_output1.png)
     This step is somewhat of a computational process.
 So, the system takes time to provide the final output.
 Therefore, the computation takes place in steps of iterations.
 From 0th iteration..
-57th Iteration.. so on..
     ![Routing - 0th Iteration](./images/22.%20Iteration_0.png)
+    1st Iteration..
     ![Routing - 1th Iteration](./images/23.%20Iteration_1.png)
+    57th Iteration..
     ![Routing - 57th Iteration](./images/24.%20Iteration_57.png)
     Until, the final output arrives.
     ![Routing - Final Output](./images/25.%20routing_done.png)